skgadi/SKGadi.com/content/projects/design-of-fft.md

 GSKEndDate		=	"2009-07-31T00:00:00+05:30"
 GSKRole = "Project trainee"
 GSKTeamSize = "1 in-charge, 1 engineer and 1 trainee"
-GSKKeySkills = ["LabVIEW", "Electronic design", "hardware testing", "calibration"] description = "This project Designing a factory floor tester for a heating ventilation and air conditioning (HVAC) controller and a remote monitoring unit (RMU) is carried out by Honeywell to test its products on the production line."
+GSKKeySkills = ["LabVIEW", "Analog circuit design", "Digital circuit design", "Hardware testing", "Calibration"] description = "This project Designing a factory floor tester for a heating ventilation and air conditioning (HVAC) controller and a remote monitoring unit (RMU) is carried out by Honeywell to test its products on the production line."

 [[ExtraDetails]]